5h4kun1/Microsoft-Rewards/README.md

 - Test across different browsers
 - Ensure responsive design works on all devices
 - Add comments for complex functionality
-- Update README if adding new features
+- Update README.md if adding new features

 ## 📝 License